Wolfgang-25/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot lists the content of the working directory its parent directory and /boot directory all in long format showing hidden files file prints the type of file iamafile is in the tmp directory ln -s creates the symbolic link
+ls -la . .. /boot lists the content of the working directory its parent directory and /boot directory all in long format showing hidden files file prints the type of file iamafile is in the tmp directory ln -s creates the symbolic link cp -u --recursive --no-clobber --update *.html copies all html files in the working and parent directories